 Much has changed in our business since then, but this strategy remains 100% intact… I wrote that in July, 1998.

 Trivia: We signed on a customer at that conference, Netcreations, and that customer was eventually acquired by Return Path.
-Return Path remains a customer to this day, however they are not our longest-standing customer, that honour belongs to Palm Coast Data, who we first signed on in the spring of 1999 and has been a customer continuously ever since.
+Return Path remains a customer to this day; however, they are not our longest-standing customer.
+That honor belongs to Palm Coast Data, who we first signed on in the spring of 1999 and has been a customer continuously ever since.

-As we made progress building out our service, we needed to hire some people and our first service delivery team was made up of Michael Abbey, our very first full-time salaried employee Greg Leger (Michael started out as a contractor), Babette Turner, Joel Laforest, my co-founder Steve Pickard and myself.
-Of that group, Greg, Babette and Michael are all here today (along with me as well).
+As we made progress building out our service, we needed to hire some people.
+Our first service delivery team was made up of Michael Abbey, our very first full-time salaried employee Greg Leger (Michael started out as a contractor), Babette Turner, Joel Laforest, my co-founder Steve Pickard, and myself.
+Of that group, Greg, Babette, and Michael are all here today (along with me as well).
 Steve Pickard left the company in 2005.
 I am enormously proud of what we six got done through 2005.